rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 # Users

-The “users” resources contain meta-information about a Slice users has authorized the sharing of their data with a specific partner.
+The "users" resources contain meta-information about a Slice users has authorized the sharing of their data with a specific partner.

 ## Usage
 Since the two Slice authorization methods differ at the user level, usage of these resources differs between the two authorization methods.